-Lancashire County Council (LCC) Financial Threshold
+Lancashire County Council (LCC) Financial Threshold - Minor Adaptations

 Where an adaptation will cost under £1,000 and the property is privately rented or owned, the County Council will arrange for the works to be completed as a minor adaptation.
-This is a legal requirement of Social Services to undertake adaptation work under £1,000.
+This is a legal requirement for Social Services to undertake adaptation work under £1,000.